The Statler Hotel & Residences: History

-Early Years
+Early years

 Designed for the Statler Hotels chain, the hotel opened after that chain's sale to Hilton Hotels and was completed in 1956 at a cost of $16 million as The Statler Hilton.
 It was the first major hotel built in Dallas in nearly three decades.
 Opening day included luminaries from both coasts converging on Dallas for a four-day celebration.

 Architect William B. Tabler introduced several new construction techniques and materials.
 The first full application of its kind, a cantilevered reinforced flat-slab system reduced the number of columns needed and created a soaring building.
 Tabler was also one of the first in the country to use a thin-skinned curtain wall design consisting of 1 3/8" panels made of glass and colored porcelain coated metal.
-Its innovative features made it a significant contributor to the Modern movement in Dallas, and for the state of Texas.
+Its innovative features made it a significant contributor to the Modern movement in Dallas, and to the state of Texas.

 The Y-shaped building contained 1,001 guest rooms over 20 floors and a ballroom capable of hosting 2,200 people.
 The room count was reduced to 710 after numerous renovations.

 The hotel itself was proclaimed “the last word in hostelries.”
 The Statler Hilton boasted many firsts for the hotel industry such as elevator music and custom 21" Westinghouse TVs in every room.
 It was one of the first hotels to have its ballroom and conference rooms located on lower floors, and a heliport was located on the roof to shuttle guests from nearby airports.

 The outdoor patio located above street level along St. Paul Street contained a large rotating sculpture by José de Rivera.
 "A Wishing Star," 12 feet high and 15 feet across, was made of triangulated arms whose undersides were stainless steel and top goldplated.

-The Statler played an important role establishing Dallas as a business center for the Southwest.
+The Statler played an important role in establishing Dallas as a business center for the Southwest.
 It was the largest hotel in the Southwest, and helped attract convention business to Dallas for many years.
-According to Dallas’ AIA Guide to Dallas, the Statler and next door’s former Dallas Public Library, designed by George Dahl in 1953, make-up the “best block of 1950s architecture in the city.”
+According to Dallas’ AIA Guide to Dallas, the Statler and next door's former Dallas Public Library, designed by George Dahl in 1953, make-up the “best block of 1950s architecture in the city.”

 In 1988, Hilton Hotels sold the property, by that point known as the Dallas Hilton, to Hong Kong investors who renamed it the Dallas Grand Hotel.
 It closed in 2001.